 This state-of-the-art building features lecture theatres, multiple syndicate rooms, an executive education suite, a café and significant space for students and staff.
 Students also have access to the Hub, a centre which provides comprehensive study facilities and access to research databases, online journals and leading financial information services.In addition, students have access to the full range of resources available from the University including the main library.

 Developing effective and responsible leaders by creating insightful knowledge and inspiring minds in dialogue with the world around us.

 To be recognised as a progressive and connected community for thought leadership on the international business stage.

 The Business School has identified 5 key values that will help us to achieve our vision and thus staff are being encouraged to adopt these wherever possible.

 Edinburgh has consistently been named one of the best places to live and work in the UK.
+Scotland was also voted the most beautiful country in the world in 2017 by The Rough Guide.
 The city is notable for its fine Georgian and Victorian architecture, striking parks and remarkable skyline.